jignesh-sjsu/Email-Alert/README.md

 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode 'body={"subject":"JSON Test","message":"Hello World!"}'

+Pass the subject and message as part of the JSON body.
+You will see a Boolean response in JSON and a corresponding email-alert on the recipient list.

 2) Trigger an email at a scheduled frequency or time, which has a pre-determined template with email body, subject and signature

 Job has been configured to run every 30 seconds, with an initial delay of 10 seconds.
 There are 2 jobs in the database table currently.
-Once the application starts, an email will be sent for both if the status is set to either Completed or Failed.
-You can test the scenarios dscribed in the question through following APIs.
+Once the application starts, an email will be sent for both the jobs if the status is set to either Completed or Failed.
+You can test the scenarios described in the assignment through the following APIs.

 - API to get all jobs currently in DB.
 $ curl --location --request GET 'http://localhost:8080/getAllJobs'

-- API to modify the start time.
+- API to modify the start time stamp.
 $ curl --location --request POST 'http://localhost:8080/updateStartTimeStamp' \
 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode 'jobId=1' \